Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

     - Temperature of body parts
     - Pain
 - The somatic sensory system is different in two ways from the auditory/visual system
-    - The receptors are distributed across the body
+    - The receptors are distributed across the body.
-    - The receptors detect multiple modalities (pressure, temperature, position)
+    - The receptors detect multiple modalities (pressure, temperature, position).
 - The resolution of skin at the finger tip is 0.006 mm deep and 0.04 mm wide.
 - Skipping over the details of mechanoreceptors.
 - The two-point discrimination test shows how some parts of the body are more sensitive to differences in distance than others.
 The fingers are particularly sensitive which is why they’re used to read Braille.